-Collaborative Problem Solving
+Collaborative Problem-Solving

 In Middle School, we strive to create an environment of positive reinforcement to promote appropriate behavior.
-Collaborative Problem Solving focuses on building skills such as flexibility, frustration tolerance, and problem-solving.
-Together with their teachers and the student support team, students will be partners in problem-solving challenging situations.
+Collaborative Problem-Solving focuses on building flexibility, frustration tolerance, and problem-solving skills.
+You are partners in problem-solving challenging situations with your teachers and the student support team.